brentley/ecsworkshop/content/secrets/05-rotate-creds/copilot.md

 disableToc: true
 hidden: true
 ---

+Start by getting the id of the secret then using it to fetch the actual secret value.
+Here we grab the copilot application name, service name, and current environment.

 ```bash
 APP=$(copilot svc show --json | jq -r .application)
 SVC=$(copilot svc show --json | jq -r .service)